 Zeta looked at the orb again, “you can die?”

 “Yes, my Queen, we are a sentient race of beings.
 We began serving your family thousands of years ago when one of your grandfathers came to our aid in a battle, and we would have lost had he not charged into the battle and defended our people.
-When he died, we returned his body to Theros and his people so he could have a proper burial among his ancestors.
-We have served your family since that day.
+He left our world and we have served your family since that day.
 They assigned me to you as you watched the video your father left for you.”

 “You are not the orb I used before,” asked Zeta?

-“That Orb is my… what you would call my uncle.”
+“That Orb is my… what you would call my grandfather.”

 Zeta stood there for a moment, thinking, “So, do you have a name,” asked Zeta?

-“Yes, your highness, I have a name; it is Barin, your highness.”
+“Yes, I have a name; it is Barin, your highness.”

 “Yes, it means Noble Fighter.”